JosephPVera/Guide-for-DFT-calculations/VASP/Primitive/readme.md

 ```bash
 mv CONTCAR POSCAR
 ```
-This type of calculation, the **INCAR** file can be performed by setting up the input file as follows:
+For this type of calculation, the **INCAR** file can be performed by setting up the input file as follows:
 ```bash
 ALGO   = Normal
 EDIFF  = 1E-06